AXIS A1610 Network Door Controller

 • Custom date and time: Manually set the date and time.
 Click Get from system to fetch the date and time settings once from your computer or mobile device.

-• Time zone: Select which time zone to use.
-Time will be automatically adjusted for daylight saving time and standard time.
+Time zone: Select which time zone to use.
+Time will automatically adjust to daylight saving time and standard time.

 Note

-The system uses the date and time settings in all recordings, logs and system settings.
+The system uses the date and time settings in all recordings, logs, and system settings.

 Network